-GE was also able to partner and collaborate effectively with a smaller non-profit organisation to achieve effective cost structures and disruptive technologies and therefore add value to their offering both for the consumer and the organisation.
+GE was also able to partner and collaborate effectively with a smaller non-profit organization to achieve effective cost structures and disruptive technologies and therefore add value to their offering both for the consumer and the organization.

 Through the baby warmer, GE Healthcare gets an opportunity to further their commitment to maternal-infant care while increasing local access and reducing infant mortality.
-In alignment with the United Nations' Millennium Development Goals (MDGs), GE is focusing its efforts on MDG 4, "reducing by two-thirds the under-five mortality rate by 2015".